GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 A smart poster record (used in magazine advertisements, fliers, billboards, etc.), describes some web content as an NDEF record that contains an NDEF message as its payload.
-Call `toRecords()` to transform `data` to a list of records contained in the smart poster record.
-It should have a URL record, a text record for the title, a MIME type record for the image, and some [custom local type records] such as `":t"`, `:act`, and "`:s`" respectively for the type, action, and size of the smart-poster record.
+Call `record.toRecords()` to transform `data` to a list of records contained in the smart poster record.
+It should have a URL record, a text record for the title, a MIME type record for the image, and some [custom local type records] such as `":t"`, `":act"`, and `":s"` respectively for the type, action, and size of the smart poster record.

 {% Aside 'caution' %}
 Smart poster records will be supported in a later version of Chrome.